Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Exit Code Harmonization & CI Gating

-Ruff and mypy use fundamentally different exit code schemas.
-Ruff returns 1 for lint violations and 0 for clean runs.
-Mypy returns 0 for success, 1 for type errors, and 2 for fatal crashes.
+Ruff and mypy use different exit code schemas.
+Ruff returns 1 for lint violations and 0 for clean runs. mypy returns 0 for success, 1 for type errors, and 2 for fatal crashes.
 Pyright diverges further by returning 1 for both warnings and errors.

 #!/usr/bin/env bash